Healthy Raven ZZ Plant (Zamioculcas zamiifolia 'Raven') in medium, also known as Raven ZZ Plant

 Tips

-Leaf cuttings may revert or grow very slowly.
-Propagate during active growth and use containers with excellent drainage and airflow.
+In practice, leaf cuttings may revert or grow very slowly.
+A practical check: propagate during active growth and use containers with excellent drainage and airflow.

 Use the App Alongside This Care Guide